gagolews/genieclust/.devel/sphinx/weave/r.md

-The API of **genieclust** is compatible with R's workhorse for hierarchical clustering, `stats::hclust()`.
+The API of **genieclust** is compatible with R's workhorse for hierarchical clustering, `stats::hclust()`, which accepts a complete pairwise distance matrix.
+Yet, for greater efficiency, it is better to feed `genieclust::gclust()` with the input data matrix
-Yet, for efficiency reasons, it is better to feed `genieclust::gclust()` with the input matrix directly:
+directly: